urosengineer/spring-boot-backend-portfolio/README.md

 ## Portfolio & Contact

-For more information, proposals, or consulting inquiries, please contact me via Upwork.
+For proposals or consulting inquiries, contact me via [Upwork](https://www.upwork.com/freelancers/~01fec0932cf5314b14).

 ## License
 This project is provided solely as a demonstration portfolio.
 It is not licensed for production use without explicit consent.